Distances and projection (HL)

 Note, distance between a line and a parallel plane is also this, where PP is a given point on the line.

-Distance between two parallel planes
+Two parallel planes

 Similar to above, but using both constants on the right side.